 We will be implementing a deeper cleaning of equipment and gear after each trip.
 While we are fortunate to guide adventures in a sunny environment, which in and of itself provides a level of protection from the virus as the sun’s ultra-violet rays destroy the virus’ proteins within minutes, we will be spraying equipment with coronavirus-specific disinfectant between trips as an extra precaution.

 Flexible Scheduling and Locations

 We want you to feel comfortable with your travel plans.
-If you wish to postpone your trip or travel restrictions limit your ability to travel, you may reschedule to a different date within the next 12 months (subject to availability) without additional fees.
+If you wish to postpone your trip or travel restrictions limit your ability to travel, you may reschedule to a different date within the next 12 months (subject to availability).
 Date changes must be requested at least 21 days in advance of the scheduled trip.